Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-HEPA stands for High-Efficiency Particulate Air, and is a filter type that’s designed to adsorb air contaminants such as pet dander, pollen, tobacco smoke, mold, dust, and dust mites.
+HEPA stands for High-Efficiency Particulate Air and is a filter type that’s designed to adsorb air contaminants such as pet dander, pollen, tobacco smoke, mold, dust, and dust mites.
+This is exactly what the Winix Plasmawave 5500 does.
 It’s used extensively to improve indoor air quality, especially for environments that need to be scrubbed of allergens for people suffering from allergies and asthma.
-Check out best air purifier for mold here.
+Check out the best air purifier for mold here.

 HEPA is a filter type, originally developed in the 1940s to reduce the probability of radioactive element contamination during the Manhattan Project.